joshua-mo-143/joshua-mo-143/README.md

 - I'm on the [Qdrant Star](https://qdrant.tech/stars/) program.

 ### A short history
-- Feb 2023 - Feb 2025: DevRel Engineer at [shuttle.dev](https://shuttle.dev)
+- Feb 2023 - Feb 2025: DevRel Engineer at [shuttle.dev](https://shuttle.dev) (Company ceased operations as of the start of 2026)
 - current: DevRel Engineer at [Playgrounds Analytics inc.](https://github.com/0xPlaygrounds)

 ### My Projects